-Riparian Forest Buffer (CP22)

-10- to 15-year contracts

-Continuous CRP

-Eligible for the following CRP financial

-incentives

-120 percent SRR

-50 percent regular cost share

-SIP

-PIP

-\$7-\$10 maintenance
+Riparian Forest Buffer (CP22) 10- to 15-year contracts Conservation Reserve Program continuous sign-up Eligible for the following CRP financial incentives 120 percent Soil Rental Rate (SRR) 50 percent regular cost share Signing Incentive Payment (SIP) Practice Incentive Payment (PIP)

-Width requirements -

-(1st and 2nd order streams)
+\$7-\$10 maintenance Width requirements - (1st and 2nd order

+streams) 05.6

 Grass zone: 25 feet maximum

-Minimum buffer width: 50 feet
+Minimum buffer width: buffer width: 180 feet 50 feet Maximum

-Maximum buffer width: 180 feet

 Width requirements (3rd order streams)

 Grass zone: 25 feet maximum

 Minimum buffer width: 100 feet

 Maximum buffer width: 180 feet

-Brief description of the CCRP funding and design characteristics that support the establishment of riparian forest buffers.
+Brief description of the CRPCS funding and design characteristics that support the establishment of riparian forest buffers.

-When incorporated on the farm landscape, forested riparian buffers can effectively improve water quality and limit soil loss.
+When incorporated on the farm landscape, forested upland and riparian buffers can effectively improve water quality and limit soil loss.
 A buffer can be established and become productive in a relatively short time period.
 One of the keys to the successful buffer is the choice of materials and plant species that are suitable for the selected site.
-The next step is to understand the dynamics of the stream with respect to adjacent land-use issues so that the buffer design will adequately address the problem.
+The next step is to understand the dynamics of the watershed and stream with respect to adjacent land-use issues so that the buffer design will adequately address the problem.
 Finally, be clear on the management needed in order to maintain the effective functioning of the buffer over time.

-Working from these three points of reference will best ensure the success of a riparian buffer for years to come.
+Working from these three points of reference will best ensure the success of an upland or riparian buffer for years to come.

-Success Stories: Lon Strum

-Story County, Iowa
+Success Stories Lon Strum Story County, Iowa